 31.07.2022

-Continue ReadingThe American Psychological Association (APA) introduced the 7th edition of the APA Publication Manual in October 2019.
-This edition replaced the previous one, the 6th edition of the manual.
+Continue ReadingThe American Psychological Association (APA) introduced the 7th edition of the APA Publication Manual in 2019 and replaced the previous one, the 6th edition.
 Since then, several things have changed.
-The latest edition also updated the formatting of digital object identifiers (DOI) in APA Style.
-This article addresses when to include DOIs and uniform resource locators (URLs) in APA Style references.
+The 7th APA edition updated citing ebooks as well.

 Continue Reading